Embedded Development Engineer banner

 1. Requires continuous learning and adaptation.

-6. May require working with legacy systems.
+7. May involve working with legacy systems.